 - Applicants must be working on a research project in the field of stem cells or regenerative medicine.

 - Applicants must clearly demonstrate that they will apply the techniques learned at the course to their own research project within one year.

 - If you’re unsure whether you are eligible, please email Rebecca Cadwalader at email@example.com for confirmation.

-- SCN management or the SCN Training & Education Committee will review all complete applications, and applicants will be informed of the competition outcome by Wednesday May 23, 2018.
+- The SCN Training & Education Committee will review all complete applications, and applicants will be informed of the competition outcome by October 23, 2019.

-By accepting a SCN bursary, the recipient agrees to provide a report describing the value of the training and networking opportunities made available through the award.
+By accepting a SCN award, the recipient agrees to provide a report describing the value of the training and networking opportunities made available through the award.
 This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to its funding agency.
+By accepting the SCN award attendees also accept to have their pictures taken during the course, which may be used in the reporting tools mentioned above.
 Please note that expense reimbursement will be processed only once the completed report is received.

 For further information on course content, please contact Andy Johnson at email@example.com

-For further information on applying for a SCN bursary to attend this course, please contact Rebecca Cadwalader at firstname.lastname@example.org
+For further information on applying for a SCN award to attend this course, please contact Rebecca Cadwalader at firstname.lastname@example.org